laytenter/Insider-London/what-we-do.md

 author: london75
 description: Unusual walking tours around London.
 The most entertaining London guided walks that delve into the history of the city.
 Join us at insider-london.co.uk.
-heading: What We Do
+heading: What we do
 layout: page
 ---

 Insider London offers a wide variety of alternative and unusual activities designed to provide unique insight into this global city and beyond.
 Discover the secrets behind London's streets with our one-of-a-kind walking tours, or gain rich industry insight from visits to the most innovative companies, and bespoke workshops led by industry experts.
 Read on to find out about our [In-Depth Business Visits](https://www.insider-london.co.uk/tours/in-depth-business-tour/), [Workshops](https://www.insider-london.co.uk/tours/in-depth-business-tour/), [Educational Tours](https://www.insider-london.co.uk/tours/educational-walking-tours/), ​and [Historical Tours](https://www.insider-london.co.uk/tours/historical-walking-tours/)

 ## Business Visits & Workshops